joedelbalzo/joedelbalzo/README.md

 ## 🚀 About Me

 I'm a passionate developer specializing in JavaScript technologies.
 I love to build scalable and maintainable applications, and I have experience working with React, React-Redux, Express, Node, and PostgreSQL.</br><br/>
+Software Engineer at the future of agency.
+I write their clients a lot of front-end code, and some back-end code when I'm lucky!</br><br/>
 Artist-turned-coder.
 I liked creating beauty before; I like creating beauty now.
 Former Lighting Designer, Network Designer, and Console Programmer.
 Musician, Cold Brew Drinker, Sports Fanatic, Certified Cicerone®